Trinity School at Meadow View

 Trinity School at Meadow View is a private, Blue Ribbon Award-winning Christian school in Falls Church, Virginia.
 It was founded in 1998 by the People of Praise and provides classical Christian education to students in grades 7-12.
 Since then it has developed a strong educational presence in Northern Virginia and attracts international students.
 It is accredited by the Virginia Association of Independent Schools (VAIS).

-The Meadow View campus has two sister schools, Greenlawn and River Ridge.
-The schools are independent and are owned and operated by Trinity Schools, Inc.
+The Meadow View campus has two sister schools, Greenlawn (South Bend, Indiana) and River Ridge (Eagan, Minnesota).
+The schools are independent, and are owned and operated by Trinity Schools, Inc. Timothy Maloney is the Head of School at Meadow View.

-Faculty

-Mr. Jon Balsbaugh serves the president of Trinity Schools, Inc. Kay Yohe is Head of School at the Meadow View campus.
-Timothy Maloney is the Associate Head of School.
-Scott Niklason is Dean of Boys and Elizabeth Tehrani is the Dean of Girls.
-Trinity School at Meadow View employs faculty with degrees from the University of Oxford, Princeton University, University of Chicago, Georgetown University, Hillsdale College and other leading institutions.

 Classes

-Students at Trinity School at Meadow View take a variety classes lauded by the United States Department of Education, including a 6-year writing course and a 4-year Latin course.
+Students at Trinity School at Meadow View take a variety classes including a 6-year writing course and a 4-year Latin course.
 The curriculum focuses on primary source material and small class sizes with dedicated, personal instruction from highly educated teachers.
 Students who complete the full six-year program also graduate with four years of music, art and theater.

 Athletics

-In 2002 the Men’s Varsity Basketball team won the First Annual Wakefield Holiday Tournament, led by Junior Forward Josiah Brand, who won the MVP of the Tournament, and Nicky Bell.